Heterotic flux backgrounds and their IIA duals: Introduction

 The general heterotic construction is presented in section~\ref{s:review}.
 The upshot is that the geometric structure is a principal $T^2$ bundle $X \to M$ over a K3 manifold $M$ equipped with a vector bundle $E\to X$ that admits a Hermitian Yang-Mills connection.
 T-duality suggests that the worldsheet consequences of a non-trivial $T^2$ fibration are similar to choosing $E$ to be a line bundle over $M$.
 Since this informs much of our intuition, we review the structure of such instantons on K3 in section~\ref{s:instantons}.

 In section~\ref{s:duals} we turn to discuss potential IIA dual descriptions of various heterotic flux vacua.
-We present a few samples of interesting potential duals, obtained by various choices of fluxes.
-We refer to these as potential duals because at this point our evidence for duality might be fairly called ``zeroth order'' : we construct a heterotic flux vacuum with gauge group $G = \GU(1)^n$ and $N_H^0$ neutral hypermultiplets and then check whether a known Calabi-Yau can realize such a massless spectrum.
+We present a few samples of interesting potential duals, obtained by various choices of fluxes.\footnote{In earlier versions this section contained some errors; these are set right in this version.
+The important qualitative modification is that it turns out to be much harder to construct examples with small $N_V$.} We refer to these as potential duals because at this point our evidence for duality might be fairly called ``zeroth order'' : we construct a heterotic flux vacuum with gauge group $G = \GU(1)^n$ and $N_H^0$ neutral hypermultiplets and then check whether a known Calabi-Yau can realize such a massless spectrum.
 In a future work we plan to study more detailed checks of the correspondence, for instance by studying details of the vector moduli space metric and higher derivative corrections.

 Finally, in section~\ref{s:WZW} we discuss fibered WZW models and show that the heterotic presentation of one of the earliest models figuring in IIA/heterotic duality--- the ST model with $N_V = 2$ and $N_H = 129$~\cite{Kachru:1995wm}--- can be usefully thought of as a flux vacuum.
 Generalizations of this construction will certainly lead to additional interesting examples of heterotic vacua.